 Even though they are similar in some ways, they are definitely not the same thing.
 Mixing is the process of shaping the different instruments to work together as one.
 Mastering is taking that “one” overall sound and polishing it up and enhancing it.

-During the mixing stage, you’re setting gain levels, panning tracks, using effects to make the whole song sound great.
-Then mastering takes that already great-sounding song and gives it a bath to clean it up a bit.
+During the mixing stage, you’re setting gain levels , panning tracks , and using effects to make the whole song sound great .
+Then mastering takes that already great-sounding song and gives it a bath to clean it up further.

 So where did we get mastering?